HASH1MX/TraeReactionTest/README.md

 A web-based reaction time testing application that measures how quickly you can respond to visual stimuli.

+## Live Demo

+You can try the application live at [https://hash1mx.github.io](https://hash1mx.github.io)

 ## Features

 - Test your reaction time with a simple click interface